• Skip to primary navigation

 What are Dried Scallops?

 Tip: As dried Chinese scallops are expensive, they're sometimes substituted with dried shrimp to lower the cost.
-We see this in a lot of commercial XO sauces!
+(For example dried scallop is meant to be the main ingredient in XO sauce but commercial XO sauce often substitutes with dried shimp.)
 For more ideas on what to use as a dried scallop substitute, click here.

 How To Use

-This is done by soaking the scallops in warm or hot water for 30-60 minutes before cooking.
-(The larger the pieces, the longer they have to be soaked- some are soaked overnight.)
+This is done by soaking the scallops in water for 30-60 minutes before cooking.
+(The larger the pieces, the longer they have to be soaked- some are soaked overnight.
+I usually use warm or hot water and not cold water.)

-Some people like to steam the dried scallops before using, to get them extra soft, especially if adding them to a recipe that doesn't have a long cooking time.
+Some people like to steam the dried scallops before using, to get them extra soft, especially if adding them to a recipe that doesn't have a long cooking time, such as a Napa Cabbage dish.
 (This can be anything from 15 minutes to 40 minutes!)

-They're typically added for their sweetness, umami and the depth of flavour they bring to food.
+They're typically added for their sweetness, rich umami flavor and the incredible depth of flavour they bring to food.

 Where To Buy

 You can find dried scallops in many Asian supermarkets.
 However, not all are of the same quality.
-Japanese ones are usually considered "premium" and thus more expensive.
+Japanese scallops are usually considered the highest quality conpoy- typically from Hokkaido- and thus more expensive.

 If you find the dried scallop price shocking, click here for how to make conpoy at home!